 Research into genetic links with Parkinson’s disease is ongoing.

-Genetic testing is available for some genes related to Parkinson’s disease, but testing may not provide useful information to individuals.
+Genetic testing is available for some genes related to Parkinson’s disease, but testing

 For one thing, a wide range of genes may play a role, and it is not possible to test them all.
 A person may also have a relevant feature but not go on to develop Parkinson’s disease.

 Finding out in advance if a young person has the gene may help them prepare for the future if there is strong evidence of a family history of the condition.
 However, the results are unlikely to be conclusive and may cause unnecessary anxiety.

 Anyone who is interested in genetic testing should discuss the pros and cons with a doctor and consider genetic counseling if they decide to go ahead.